etgarP/ex2/README.md

 ## Client-Side Integration

+- The client-side web application has been transformed from a local JavaScript site to a site that communicates with the server by making GET, POST, and DELETE requests.

+- Also, the following functionalities have been implemented:

-We have established a connection between the clients and the server using Socket.IO.
-This integration allows for real-time messaging between users.
-When a user sends a message to another user, the recipient immediately sees the message on their chat page or contact list.
-Even if the messaging page with a specific user is not open, the contact area on the left still receives updates, and a notification is displayed.
+- Real-time messaging: Whenever a user sends a message to another user, the recipient sees the message appear on their chat page in real-time.

+- Real-time contact list updates: The contact area on the left is updated regardless of whether the messaging page is open.
+If the chat page is not open for a specific contact, a notification is displayed indicating the number of unread messages.

-## Running the Site
+- ## Running the Site

 To run the web application, please follow these steps: